speleolinux/uisic/README.md

 The raw data for the glossary comes from the directory `glossary_content`; either the full data `glossary_table.md .md` or the short data `glossary_table_short.md`.
 Edit the `make_html.sh` script to select the data file.
 The remaining content of the test web page comes from files in the `glossary_content` and the `assets` directories.

-The raw data is stored in Markdown format which is easy to edit and view.
+The data is stored in Markdown format which is easy to edit and view.
-The Markdown data is transformed to this Cave and Karst Glossary test web page whenever the Github action is initiated.

 There is also a `VERSION` file in this repository.
 That should contain just a single line with the date as YYYY-MM-DD e.g. "2023-04-19".
 This will be shown on the web page as the "Published" date.

+The Markdown data is transformed to this Cave and Karst Glossary test web page whenever the Github action is initiated.

 This status image shows if the build of the Markdown data to the web page job has passed OK.
 [![Publish Glossary](https://github.com/speleolinux/uisic/actions/workflows/ci.yml/badge.svg)](https://github.com/speleolinux/uisic/actions/)